A white stone rotunda stands on a paved path in a park filled with green trees and red benches.

 • Biodiversity Festival (June) – Family-friendly activities focus on the wildlife of Phoenix Park, with talks on deer, birds and native flora.

 • Farmleigh House Markets (various dates) – Seasonal craft and food markets are held on the grounds of nearby Farmleigh House, a short walk from Islandbridge.
-These events add cultural depth to a visit and are worth checking the Dublin 8 council website for exact dates.
+Check the Dublin 8 council website or the OPW events calendar for exact dates and any seasonal changes.

 Practical Information